What insurance should I purchase for my farm or ranch? How much insurance do I need?

 Action Step: Contact your insurance agent to purchase workers’ compensation or discuss liability coverage options for workers.

-For more information on workers’ compensation in Minnesota and Wisconsin please view Farm Commons’ free webinars Make Employment Law Work for Your Farm for each state.
+For more information on workers’ compensation in your state, located the Selected Essentials in Farm Employment Law for Your State.

 Retail and wholesale sales